dlloa/arducross/readme.md

 <h1>Arducross - Picross for Arduboy</h1>
-Very simple, very early Picross clone that I have been working on for the past couple of days.
+Very simple Picross clone.
 Currently only has 8 boards.
 It's my first Arduboy project and my first C project in a while so any feedback and suggestions will be greatly appreciated.</br>

 https://community.arduboy.com/t/wip-arducross-picross-for-arduboy/3928